 After we left Collingwood, we made an overnight stop in Ottawa before heading to our next house sitting opportunity in Moe’s River Quebec, Canada.

 Compton is described as a municipality in Coaticook Regional County Municipality in the Estrie region of Quebec.
 It is bordered on the north by Waterville, the east by Martinville, the south by Coaticook and on the west by Hatley and the township of Hatley.
 The village itself is approximately 15 kilometers from the south end of Sherbrook and only 25 kilometers from the U.S. Border.

 Compton is a ten 10 mile drive from Coaticook and 20 minutes from Sherbrooke.

 Louis St-Laurent, Canada’s 12th prime minister (1948-1957) was born on February 12, 1882, and raised in the village.
 Statistics Canada puts the population in 2016 at 3,131, not much more than in 2011 when it was 3,112.

 At first glance, you might think Compton doesn’t have a lot to offer but there are three rivers that flow through the municipality from south to north, in the centre of Coaticook River and east to the Moe and Salmon Rivers.
 There are over 80 kilometers of country lanes, beautiful landscapes and valleys.
 It also boasts approximately 140 agricultural businesses.

 Many young families, who are looking for a better quality of life for their children, are choosing to move here.

 Coaticook (a French person doesn’t pronounce it as Coat – i – cook but more like Quat-i- cook) at least that’s how we were told.

 A town in southeastern Quebec, Coaticook is on the Coaticook River and in the Coaticook Regional County Municipality.
 Its southern border is also the Canada-United States border.
 (Source Wikipedia).
-Population in 2011 was 9,255.
+The population in 2011 was 9,255.
 It also has the world’s longest pedestrian suspension bridge (169 m) which spans the magnificent Gorge de Coaticook.